groupgp1/group1/use-cases/usecase27.md

-### USE CASE: 26 All the countries in the world organised by largest population to smallest.
+### USE CASE: 27 All the countries in a continent organised by largest population to smallest.
 #### CHARACTERISTIC INFORMATION
 ##### Goal in Context
-As a user I want all the countries in the world organised by largest population to smallest.
+As a user I want all the countries in a continent organised by largest population to smallest.
 Scope
 World.